 Poverty by neighbourhood

 In the UK, each of the four national governments publishes area deprivation measures for small geographic areas through their official Indices of Multiple Deprivation (IMD).
-The IMDs have been constructed on a consistent basis since 2004 (Noble et al, 2006), and are widely used by government in policy analyses and resource allocation decisions, as well as by many researchers.
+The IMDs have been constructed on a consistent basis since 2004 by compiling data from a wide range of administrative sources (for details, see Noble et al, 2006).
+They are widely used by government in policy analyses and resource allocation decisions, as well as by many researchers.
 The English IMDs (EIMDs) were updated in 2004, 2007, 2010 and 2015, while the Scottish IMDs (SIMD) were updated in 2004, 2006, 2009, 2012 and 2016.

 The spatial units for the EIMD are called Lower Super Output Areas (LSOAs), designed to have populations between 1000 and 2000.
-Relatively minor adjustments were made to LSOA boundaries for the 2015 index to reflect population changes, with a small minority of LSOAs split or merged (and just .5 per cent seeing more complex changes).
+Relatively minor adjustments were made to LSOA boundaries for the 2015 index to reflect population changes, with a small minority of LSOAs split or merged (and just 0.5 per cent seeing more complex changes).
 We re-apportion data for the earlier years to the 2015 boundaries based on the number of postcodes found in each area.

 The analogous units for the SIMD are termed Datazones (DZ) with considerably smaller populations, between 500 and 1000.
 Boundaries were comprehensively updated in 2016 to reflect population changes.
-Data for earlier years have been re-aggregated to the new boundaries on the same basis as in England although the more complex boundary changes mean this leads to a lower quality fit.
-For measures of centralisation or concentration, this has minimal impact.
-For measures of segregation, it leads to significant error.
-In the latter case, we therefore base our analysis on data for the original (2001) Datazone boundaries, making 2012 the latest available time point.
+Data for earlier years can be re-aggregated to the new boundaries on the same basis as in England although the more complex boundary changes mean this leads to a lower quality fit.
+For measures of centralisation or concentration, this has minimal impact so results for these measures are all presented using current boundaries.
+For measures of spatial segregation, reaggregation in Scotland leads to significant error, biasing the measures down and rendering comparisons between data for old and new boundaries problematic.
+When looking at spatial segregation for the two Scottish cities, we therefore base our analysis on the original (2001) Datazone boundaries, making 2012 the latest available time point.